stacscan/stacs/README.md

 ### What does STACS support?

-Currently, STACS supports recursive unpacking of tarballs, gzips, bzips, zips, and xz files.
+Currently, STACS supports recursive unpacking of tarballs, gzips, bzips, zips, 7z, iso, rpm and xz files.
 As STACS works on detected file types, rather than the filename, propriatary file formats based on these types are automatically supported (such as Docker images, Android APKs, and Java JAR fles).

 ### Who should use STACS?